 As the pain community expands, we will bring pain societies together to dialogue and ultimately develop a lingua franca based on relevant research discoveries and ambitious interventions for the chronic pain medicine community.

-As well as the traditional sessions, abstract submissions, moderated ePosters, and problem-based learning discussions, we are excited to continue the interactive sessions, where we will discuss current hot topics in pain management, such as radiofrequency ablation, magnetic resonance imaging compatibility, and cybersecurity for implantable devices and a special session related to the future of our pain specialty.
+We are excited to present interactive sessions, where we will discuss current hot topics in pain management, such as radiofrequency ablation, magnetic resonance imaging compatibility, and cybersecurity for implantable devices and a special session related to the future of our pain specialty.